Keeping GOES-R steady:

 General Dynamics, NOAA, NASA- Goddard Research Center, Lockheed Martin Space Systems,and the Sodern Co.

-* Hydra– a many-headed serpent or monster in Greek mythology, not any affiliation to protagonist Captain America’s antagonist– HYDRA an authoritarian-subversive paramilitary terrorist organization bent on world domination.
+* Hydra– a many-headed serpent or monster in Greek mythology with no affiliation to protagonist Captain America’s antagonist– HYDRA is an authoritarian-subversive paramilitary terrorist organization bent on world domination.